Whyzanet/WhyzaGC/README.md

 I bought a ‘nano technology, ionizing anti EMF’ therapeutic volcanic pendant necklace and while it gives a relatively weak count among my samples of only 90+ CPM, that works out to about 4.5 mSieverts/year, which is 4.5 times the annual normal background exposure of 1 mSieverts/year here in Australia ( which is still very small ).
 Its glossy product documentation has a long list of varied health benefits ( including fighting cancer cells and protection from harmful 5G technology ) if worn on the skin due to its ‘scalar energy’.

-I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a Cloud Chamber Source ( a bigger chunk of uranium ore ), a geiger counter test card and a Fiestaware glazed plate.
+I also picked up from United Nuclear a small specimen bottle of uranium ore chunks, a Cloud Chamber Source ( a bigger chunk of uranium ore ), a geiger counter test card and a Fiestaware glazed plate.
 The respective CPM readings are below.

 Measured Test Results in order of strength: